 We believe there are two main contributing factors to the poor performance of crops following sunflower in West Texas.
 These factors are deep-water extraction and inadequate fertility programs for sunflower.
+Don't blame sunflower for what it does quite well-scavenge for water and nutrients.

 First, sunflowers are deeply rooted.
 It is common for sunflowers to extract soil moisture from a depth of six feet or more.
 Thus most of the time subsequent crops do not have as much stored soil moisture to draw from, and there has been insufficient time for rainfall to recharge soils.
 Sunflower is a crop that can succeed in droughty conditions, but given the opportunity it will use amounts of water comparable to cotton, corn, and soybean.
 Sunflower is not a good candidate for the first crop in a double cropping system, as minimal moisture may be available for the next crop, particularly fall-planted small grains.
 On the other hand, the rainfall patterns in West Texas provide on average about 2.0 to 2.5 inches in September and 1.5 to 2.0 inches in October.
-Sunflowers planted by early MayCthis coincides with higher yield potential relative to the same hybrid planted in late May or JuneCeven full season, will mature by about early September.
+Full-season sunflowers planted by May 1 coincides with higher yield potential relative to the same hybrid planted in June or early July, even full season hybrids, will mature before the end of August.
 Thus these two months of fall rains will help to replenish soil moisture in most years.
 This is a simple, cost-free means to alleviate soil moisture deficits after sunflower.

 Secondly, sunflower soil fertility programs for much of West Texas are minimal or nonexistent.
 As a rule of thumb, each hundred pounds of sunflower production requires about 5 pounds of N, 1.5 pounds of P_2O_5 , and 3.6 pounds of K_2O .
-As for micronutrients, for the same reason that deep moisture removal occurs due to deep rooting, we don=t usually see micronutrient deficiencies in West Texas sunflowers.
-Kansas data suggest that a 2000 pound crop of sunflowers has about the same nutrient requirements as a 40 bushel per acre wheat crop.
+As for micronutrients, for the same reason that deep moisture removal occurs due to deep rooting, we don't usually see micronutrient deficiencies in West Texas sunflowers.
+Kansas data suggest that a 2000-pound crop of sunflowers has about the same nutrient requirements as a 40-bushel per acre wheat crop.
 Our Panhandle wheat information suggests this level of wheat production would require about 60 pounds of N (soil and fertilizer).
 Using the above rule of thumb for sunflower would establish a requirement of 100 lbs.
-N per acre for a 2000 pound sunflower crop.
+N per acre for a 2000-pound sunflower crop.
 This suggests that the fertility requirement for sunflower is higher than that of a 40 bu./A wheat crop.

-The nitrogen requirement for sunflower is a balance between ensuring that enough is present to reach yield potential, but don=t add too much.
+The nitrogen requirement for sunflower is a balance between ensuring that enough is present to reach yield potential, but don't add too much.
 Excess levels of N in sunflower are detrimental due to lodging and/or greater susceptibility to disease.